 So Jalopnik HQ had a momentary debate today on the merits of cooking, which eventually turned to the subject of what vegetable is best, which got us thinking about cauliflower—and, you know what, I realized we’ve never discussed Salvador Dalí stuffing a Rolls-Royce full of cauliflower and calling it art.

-Dalí had some very terrible qualities (supporting Franco and all of those rape cases being among them), and maybe that should’ve been obvious to whomever witnessed this, uh, thing the artist did in the mid-1950s, which Time described in the Dec.
+Dalí had some very terrible qualities (supporting Franco, etc), and maybe that should’ve been obvious to whomever witnessed this, uh, thing the artist did in the mid-1950s, which Time described in the Dec.
 26, 1955, issue as such:

 With bedlam in his mind and a quaint profusion of fresh cauliflower in his Rolls-Royce limousine, Spanish-born Surrealist Painter Salvador Dali arrived at Paris’ Sorbonne University to unburden himself of some gibberish.
 His subject: “Phenomenological Aspects of the Critical Paranoiac Method.”
 Some 2,000 ecstatic listeners were soon sharing Salvador’s Dalirium.
 Planting his elbows on a lecture table strewn with bread crumbs, Dali blandly explained: “All emotion comes to me through the elbow.”